-The Parliament voted to extend the Declaration of State of Emergency was extended again 8 November 2020 and ends on 6 December 2020.
+The Parliament voted to extend the Declaration of State of Emergency on 2 March 2021, which will now end on 15 December 2021.
 The government must review the Declaration of State of Emergency every four weeks and can then extend it further if necessary, for a maximum period of 12 months.

-A State of Emergency declaration gives the Victorian Chief Health Officer broad powers to act to eliminate or reduce a serious risk to public health by detaining people, restricting movement, preventing entry to premises, or providing any other directions considered reasonable to protect public health, slow the spread of infection, reduce the pressure on the heath system and minimise the risks of COVID-19.
+A State of Emergency declaration gives the Victorian Chief Health Officer broad powers to act to eliminate or reduce a serious risk to public health by detaining people, restricting movement, preventing entry to premises or providing any other directions considered reasonable to protect public health, slow the spread of infection, reduce the pressure on the health system and minimise the risks of COVID-19.

 The State of Emergency was declared using never-before-used powers under the Public Health and Wellbeing Act 2008 (Vic) (the Act).
 The powers may be used in conjunction with the Public Health Powers.